An ice-cold matcha latte is as refreshing as it is delicious and with this recipe, it’s absolutely easy to make at home.

 Starbucks’ latte recipe is pretty well-known around the Internet, but these days they’ve made it easier for their staff (and harder for customers) to make.
 While this recipe is fairly similar to what the original recipe called for (they used matcha powder, 2% milk, and sweetener), a close friend told us that they have transitioned to a premade matcha powder with the sweetener included.

 This recipe will help you skip the line at Starbucks and let you adjust iced matcha lattes to your taste buds and hopefully save you the cost!
 You can even make your own boba (or add pre-made boba) and make it into bubble tea.
 If you want to to try other boba tea, I would recommend making taro milk tea or jasmine sea cream boba, too.
+For more easy Asian recipes (and desserts), click here.

-Is Iced Matcha Latte good for you?
+Is iced matcha latte good for you?

 While matcha tea has added health benefits like antioxidants, drinking matcha lattes also have added ingredients that aren’t necessarily super healthy.
 It all depends on how you make your latte (are you adding more sugar?) and also if you drink it in moderation.

-Is Matcha Latte good for weight loss?
+Is matcha latte good for weight loss?

 While there have been studies done on matcha tea promoting weight loss through the benefits of antioxidants, it’s still important to note that lattes also have a certain amount of fat and sugar depending on how you like your drink.